Optimal scaling for the transient phase of the random walk Metropolis algorithm: The mean-field limit: Uniqueness for the limiting diffusion

-with $\xi$ distributed according to $m$. \end{proof} We are now in position to prove Proposition~\ref{unicmp}. \begin{proof}[Proof of Proposition~\ref{unicmp}] By the discussion following Definition~\ref{defmp}, we know that, for a given Brownian motion $B_t$ and initial condition $\xi$, one may associate a strong solution to \eqref{edsnonlin} with law $P$ to any solution $P$ of the nonlinear martingale problem $(MP)$.
-Therefore, to get uniqueness of solutions to $(MP)$, it is enough to prove trajectorial uniqueness for \eqref{edsnonlin}.
-Let $(X_t)_{t\geq 0}$ and $(\tilde{X}_t)_{t\geq 0}$ denote two solutions of this nonlinear stochastic differential equation, with the same initial condition, and driven by the same Brownian motion.
-If $\langle m,(V')^2\rangle=+\infty$, then by Lemma~\ref{momv'} and since $\Gamma(\infty,b)=\frac{l^2}{2}$ and $\cG(\infty,b)=0$, these two processes are equal to $\left(X_0+\frac{l B_t}{\sqrt{2}}\right)_{t\geq 0}$.
+\begin{pf*}{Proof of Proposition~\ref{unicmp}} By the discussion following Definition~\ref{defmp}, we know that, for a given Brownian motion $B_t$ and initial condition $\xi$, one may associate a strong solution to (\ref{edsnonlin}) with law $P$ to any solution $P$ of the nonlinear martingale problem (MP).
+Therefore, to get uniqueness of solutions to (MP), it is enough to prove trajectorial uniqueness for (\ref{edsnonlin}).
+Let $(X_t)_{t\geq0}$ and $(\tilde{X}_t)_{t\geq0}$ denote two solutions of this nonlinear stochastic differential equation, with the same initial condition, and driven by the same Brownian motion.
+If $\langle m,(V')^2\rangle=+\infty$, then by Lemma~\ref{momv} and since $\Gamma(\infty,b)=\frac{l^2}{2}$ and $\cG(\infty,b)=0$, these two processes are equal to $ (X_0+\frac{l B_t}{\sqrt{2}} )_{t\geq0}$.
 This proves trajectorial uniqueness.

 Let us now assume that $\langle m,(V')^2\rangle<+\infty$.
-By Lemma~\ref{momv'}, $t\mapsto\E[(X_t-\tilde{X}_t)^2]=\E[(X_t-X_0-(\tilde{X}_t-\tilde{X}_0))^2]$ and $t\mapsto \E[(V'(X_t))^2]\vee\E[(V'(\tilde{X}_t))^2]$ are locally bounded.
+By Lemma~\ref{momv}, $t\mapsto\E[(X_t-\tilde{X}_t)^2]=\E[(X_t-X_0-(\tilde{X}_t-\tilde {X}_0))^2]$ and $t\mapsto\E[(V'(X_t))^2]\vee\E[(V'(\tilde{X}_t))^2]$ are locally bounded.
 In order to simplify the notation, let us denote

 and